rwb/c200/README.md

 * Note that this sampling distribution has a mean of 3.0 and a standard deviation 0.263 which is quite close to the 0.251 number we calculated from our original sample of 7 cases.
 * One of the things that becomes clear from this exercise is that the underlying distribution of the data might be far from a normal distribution while the *sampling distribution* looks symmetric (by the way, the sampling distribution here is not normal but it is a *t*-distribution which, like the normal distribution, has the symmetry about the mean property).
-* When the underlying population distribution is normal and the sample size is small, the sampling distribution of sample means will be normal.
+* When the underlying population distribution is normal and the sample size is small, the sampling distribution of sample means will follow a normal distribution.
-* When the underlying population distribution is not normal and the sample size is larger say over 30 or 50, the sampling distribution of sample means will be normal (this is an implication of the *central limit theorem*).
+* When the underlying population distribution is not normal the sampling distribution of sample means will become normal as the sample size gets larger (this is an implication of the *central limit theorem*).
+* Since any normal distribution can be transformed into a standard normal distribution, our significance test statistics are generally compared to the standard normal distribution.
 * An additional point raised on page 230 of your textbook: sometimes there will be information about the standard deviation of the data in the population.
 In this case, we can use the standard deviation of the population data to improve our estimate of the standard error.
 For example, in this case, we know that the standard deviation of the prison sentences in the population is 0.7 years.
 So, we could calculate a new standard error of 0.7/sqrt(7) = 0.265 which is closer to the actual standard deviation of the sampling distribution (0.263) than our estimate in the sample highlighted above (0.251).

 ---